kirinelf/Grand-Order-Reroller/README.md

 # Screenshots
-In v3, I switched from PyAutoGUI's image detection to naive computer vision with opencv and numpy.
+In v3, chaosking121 switched from PyAutoGUI's image detection to naive computer vision with opencv and numpy.
 This is much faster and produces much less false negatives.
 And most importantly for end users, it does not require you to retake all screenshots.

 # Notes
 - You can adjust the timings for all time.sleep() calls and the delay between PyAutoGUI actions with the TIMING_MULT and PAUSE_TIME variables respectively.
 - I recommend using a VPN to avoid IP bans.
 Ideally a fully unattended setup would try to get a new IP by disconnecting from and reconnecting to the VPN, but it doesn't do that yet.
 - Possible issues:
   - There have been instances where bind codes have been lost due to an unknown issue.
 Because of the rarity of the problem, I am unable to determine the cause.
-However, after losing an account I quite liked, I decided to implement some additional checks that should correct the issue should it occur.
+However, after losing an account he quite liked, chaosking121 decided to implement some additional checks that should correct the issue should it occur.

 # Clearing Data
 There's an apk included in this repo.
 If you install that apk then click the icon, it will clear the data and allow you to reroll without downloading any data or messing in ES File Exporer.
 The script assumes you will have this apk installed and its icon will be located on the home screen directly to the left of the Grand Order icon's default position in the ova linked above.